 In an increasingly competitive labor market, having a competitive employee benefits package can be the difference between landing the employee of your dreams or losing them to a competitor.
 Financial wellness benefits can give you the edge you need in your recruiting and hiring.

 A great financial wellness program can also help reduce employee turnover.
+A recent survey by Lively found that 70% of Americans rate health insurance as the most important benefit that employers can offer, above salary.
 Employees that are happy with your employer benefits package are going to be more likely to stay at your company, especially if other employers aren’t offering the same benefits.
 They can get a salary anywhere, but unique wellness benefits are much harder to come by.

 Another key benefit of financial wellness is that your employees can feel less financial stress.
 The bottom line is that financially stressed employees won’t be performing to the best of their ability at work and in their personal life.
 Offering ways to reduce this employee stress will make your employees healthier, which has a huge impact on every aspect of their life.
 Employees with less stress can perform better at work and feel better in their day-to-day life.
 That’s an important reason why your benefits package simply isn’t complete without financial wellness benefits.